Articles and Guides/ Breakfast/ Latest Posts

 If you are not in the mood for the work, there is another, easier way.
 Get GundryMD’s Pancake Mix, and always have some in your pantry for the days when you feel like pancakes.

 This plant-based, lectin-free pancake mix makes it possible to enjoy a delicious stack of pancakes right at home… without the grains, added sugars, or dangerous preservatives that come with most store-bought breakfast mixes.
+When buying GundryMD’s Pancake Mix on my Ambassador Store, you will get more than 30% off if you buy six boxes.
+Just use the link above and save up to $36.00.

-The superfoods, delicious smoothie, with avocado and collard greens
+The superfoods, delicious smoothie with avocado and collard greens

-The classic, refreshing plant paradox smoothie, the healthiest lectin-free breakfast
+The classic, refreshing plant paradox smoothie

 Creamy Fonio Porridge with Almonds and Blueberries